Hixie/isd/servers/src/systems-server/README.md

 A mining feature is _active_ if it is in a region (`fcRegion`), not disabled, and there's more to mine.

-When the miner is labeled as rate-limited by the targets, the actual useful mining rate is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).
+When there are no available piles, the actual _useful_ mining rate is determined by the consumers (refineries, `fcRefining`) but the given rate is the maximum rate; excess mining product that could not be refined is returned to the ground (where it may be mined again).

-Once a region runs out of minable materials, the targets are no longer considered to be a limiting factor, even if the ore piles are full.
+Once a region runs out of minable materials, mining stops and the piles are not considered an issue, even if the ore piles are full.

 The materials mined will be evident in assets with an `fcOrePile` feature (which will have a non-zero mass flow rate while the materials